Chinese Catholic Patriotic Association: Appointment of bishops

 In 1978, Pope Paul VI offered a special faculty that opened up the possibility of bishops in the underground church to appoint new bishops.
-This was particularly important during a time when the last Vatican-approved bishops occurred in the 1950s three decades earlier.
+This was particularly important during a time when the last Vatican-approved bishops occurred in the 1950s, three decades earlier.
 Peter Joseph Fan Xueyan, the Bishop of Baoding, in 1981 became the first to make use of this special faculty and consecrated three bishops without any prior approval from the Holy See.
-The Pope John Paul II retrospectively gave approval for Fan's actions, and gave further authority to Fan to consecrate more bishops without prior consent.
-However, given the dire situation of the Catholic Church in China, Pope John Paul II gave permission to five bishops belonging to the underground church and four bishops connected to the CPA, all of whom were consecrated bishop between 1949 and 1955, the authority to appoint new bishops without prior approval.
-It was precisely in that period that bishops ordained according to CPA rules began to request and obtain recognition from the Holy See.
+Pope John Paul II retrospectively gave approval for Fan's actions, and gave further authority to Fan to consecrate more bishops without prior consent.
+However, given the dire situation of the Catholic Church in China, Pope John Paul II gave permission to five bishops belonging to the underground church and four bishops connected to the CCPA, all of whom were consecrated bishop between 1949 and 1955, the authority to appoint new bishops without prior approval.
+It was precisely in that period that bishops ordained according to CCPA rules began to request and obtain recognition from the Holy See.

-In June 2007, fifty years after the establishment of the Catholic Patriotic Association, Pope Benedict XVI made publicly available a letter to the Church in China underscoring the importance of unity and outlining a willingness to engage in “respectful and constructive dialogue” with Chinese bishops and government authorities.
-Following the letter, five new bishops associated with the Catholic Patriotic Association were ordained in 2007, all with papal and Chinese government approval.
+In June 2007, fifty years after the establishment of the CCPA, Pope Benedict XVI made publicly available a letter to the Church in China underscoring the importance of unity and outlining a willingness to engage in "respectful and constructive dialogue" with Chinese bishops and government authorities.
+Following the letter, five new bishops associated with the CCPA were ordained in 2007, all with papal and Chinese government approval.

-In September 2018, a provisional agreement was signed between the Vatican and the Chinese government that stipulated China would recommend bishops for papal approval and that the pope had the ability to veto any recommendations.
-Pope Francis also recognized seven bishops of the Catholic Patriotic Association who were previously not in communion with the Vatican.
+In September 2018, a provisional agreement was signed between the Vatican and the Chinese government that stipulated that China would recommend bishops for papal approval and that the pope had the ability to veto any recommendations.
+Pope Francis also recognized seven bishops of the CCPA who were previously not in communion with the Vatican.
 Some have raised concerns that the agreement would divide Catholics across China because it offers more control to the Chinese government.
-Among the most outspoken critics has been the Hong Kong Cardinal Joseph Zen who published an opinion piece in The New York Times entitled “The Pope Doesn’t Understand China,” and asserting that this attempt at unifying the Chinese church will instead lead to the “annihilation of the real Church in China.”
+Among the most outspoken critics has been the Hong Kong cardinal Joseph Zen, who published an opinion piece in The New York Times entitled "The Pope Doesn't Understand China", and asserting that this attempt at unifying the Chinese church will instead lead to the "annihilation of the real Church in China".
 While the agreement has generally been recognized as far from perfect, it is also seen by Pope Francis as a step towards healing and the task of evangelization.

 In October 2022, the agreement was renewed for another two years.
 In November 2022, the Vatican accused the Chinese government of violating the terms of the agreement.